Memorial grows for beloved Watertown educator as police search for hit-and-run driver

 SOMERVILLE, MASS.
-(WHDH) - A memorial continued to grow Sunday night near the spot in Somerville where police say a longtime Watertown school administrator was struck and killed by a hit-and-run driver on Friday.
+(WHDH) - A memorial continued to grow Monday near the spot in Somerville where police say a longtime Watertown school administrator was struck and killed by a hit-and-run driver on Friday.

 Officers responding to a reported hit-and-run in the area of Powder House Boulevard and Hardan Road about 7:16 p.m. took two women to the hospital, where Allison Donovan, 40, of Somerville, was pronounced dead, according to Middlesex District Attorney Marian T. Ryan’s Office.